-I hadn’t known whether this regency exists, before.
-But a friend who had been following a lecture in Jogjakarta then invited me to his wedding in Kebumen.
-So I went.
+Kebumen, I hadn’t known whether this regency exists, before.
+But a friend who had been following a lecture in Yogyakarta then invited me to his wedding in the small city.
+Done with writing tasks, I went to Kebumen by train.
 The town, surprisingly, has many tourism sites.
 But the most famous of all are the caves and beaches.
 Here I wrap them up for you.

-Of course I don’t believe any, and hope you don’t either.
+Of course I don’t believe any of those, and hope you don’t either.
 Just enjoy the ambiance.
 There are also statues that tell us story about Lutung Kasarung (monkey prince Kamandaka).

-Nearby Jatijajar cave, you see Dempok cave.
+Nearby Jatijajar cave, you see Dempok Cave.
 The stalactite within have been naturally shaped for hundreds or thousand years.
-It’s gorgeous, visit it.
-In addition, Intan cave is in same location.
+It’s gorgeous, you better visit it.
+In addition, Intan Cave is in same location.
 You’ll recognize the cave by its not-too-high ceiling.
 And yes, a little bit hot there.

-Seven kilometer to Jatijajar’s south, meet the Petruk cave.
+Seven kilometers to Jatijajar’s south, meet the Petruk Cave.
 Name Petruk reminds us to a loyal follower of Pandawa (protagonist funny characters in Javanese epic).
 Listen the water is dropping, it’s a nonstop music, echo in eternity.
-A lot of odd stalagmites’ form, like a sitting dog, Semar (Petruk’s senior), etc.
+A lot of odd stalagmites’ form, like a sitting dog, Semar (Petruk’s senior), et cetera.

-Ayah beach.
-Located nine kilometers of Jatijajar cave, we find a carpet of sands.
+Ayah Beach is located nine kilometers of Jatijajar Cave, we find a carpet of sands.
 You can rent a boat and sail while enjoy the range of hills’ magnificent view.
 See also the sunset from Kebumen’s point of view.

-Shift seven kilometer to the west, or 24 kilometer from Gombong regency, we meet Pasir beach.
+Shift seven kilometer to the west, or 24 kilometer from Gombong Regency, we meet Pasir Beach.
 Some believe this coast is one of the Nyi Loro Kidul’s entrances to mainland.
-Loro Kidul is a queen of South Sea, a supernatural creature.
+Loro Kidul is a queen of South Sea, a supernatural creature and myth of the sea.
 The gate is like an atoll in form of bear drinking on the lake.

-But it is not nessesary to have gooseflesh, because this beach actually interesting location to shop the sea harvests.
-Pasir beach is main place in Kebumen for fish auctionning.
+However, it is not nessesary to have gooseflesh, because this beach actually interesting location to shop the sea harvests.
+Pasir Beach is main place in Kebumen for fish auctioning.
 No spooky vista at all (at least in my opinion).
 Only the mix of beautiful sea, elegance mountainous, fertile agriculture and aquaculture area.